MARCReady — Supported File Formats

 Format Extension(s) Best for

-MARC21 Binary .mrc, .marc Exports from most library systems and MARC tools
+MARC21 Binary .mrc, .marc Existing ILS exports and vendor MARC files

-MARCXML .xml, .marcxml XML-based MARC exports and system integrations
+MARCXML .xml, .marcxml XML-based exports and system integrations

 Supported output formats